-Animals Deserve Better, Inc through its Paws For Life Service Dog Training Program is making a difference in the lives of Veterans by providing our Heroes with the medical help they need using service dogs that are custom trained with them to give them a better quality of life.
+Animals Deserve Better, Inc through its Paws For Life Veterans Program is making a difference in the lives of our Heroes.

 Psychiatric Service dogs for psychological and psychiatric conditions provide key coping strategies to aid in the disabling symptoms associated with Mental Illness.
 Service dogs offer a unique, non-judgmental, ever present comfort.
 More importantly they serve as an early alert system to mood swings and emotional changes so the individual can engage in positive coping strategies and can lessen the severity of these symptoms by offering a variety of calming behaviors.
-The consistency of the service dog also eases fear of the unknown, because the service dog is always available to go for assist or possibly rescue medication.
-Animals Deserve Better, Inc.,
+The consistency of the service dog also eases fear of the unknown, because the service dog is always available to go for help or retrieve medication if needed.

 Neurological and Mobility Assistance Dogs are trained to be the strength and movement for Veterans with all types of mobility issues.
-A service dog can perform many tasks for their companions such as picking up dropped articles, pulling wheelchairs, assisting walkers, turning lights on and off, opening and closing doors, carrying school books, and pulling their companions out of bed.
-Most service dogs are generally Labrador Retrievers and Golden Retrievers.
-We use German Shepherds and other breeds that show they have the aptitude for service work.
+A service dog can perform many tasks for their hero handlers such as picking up dropped articles, pulling wheelchairs, assisting with walkers, turning lights on and off, opening and closing doors, carrying items, and pulling their companions out of bed.

 In general petting a dog decreases the release of cortisol and increases the release of oxytocin into the bloodstream.
 Decreases in cortisol lower blood pressure and facilitate a sense of relaxation, while increases in oxytocin, this same chemical released when a mother nurses her infant, will facilitate a sense of security and well-being.